js-sdsl/js-sdsl.github.io/advance/typescript-support.md

 In addition to the above schemes, almost all value operation compilers will infer a definite type, which is believed to be extremely convenient in development.

+We provide three abstract container types which is `SequentialContainer`, `TreeContainer` and `HashContainer`.